Limewash vs. Whitewash: Which One Is Best?

 Limewash is also suitable for indoor use on porous surfaces when a soft, natural look is the goal.
 Apply whitewash to walls, ceilings, and interior brick or stone surfaces to create a timeless, textured finish.

-The paint is also commonly used outdoors, especially on masonry surfaces like brick, stone, or stucco.
+Limewash is also common on outdoor surfaces, especially on masonry like brick, stone, or stucco.
 It offers protection against the elements while allowing the substrate to breathe, making it ideal for historic buildings or structures with traditional construction materials.
+That breathability reduces the risk of mold forming under the finish, making it the preferred option for outdoor use.

 When making important decisions about painting your home, consulting with a local paint professional can help determine the best finish for your project.